Storm Dennis already making major impact on Non-League programme

 Their chance to stretch their lead at the top of the table was dashed when their game with Dagenham and Redbridge at Holker Street was postponed with the Daggers facing the long trip north and the Met office issuing yellow and upgraded amber weather warnings as Storm Dennis started to hit.

-Barnet’s clash with Harrogate Town at the Hive was the first National League game to fall on Friday, followed within hours by the games at Wrexham and AFC Fylde.
+Barnet’s clash with Harrogate Town at the Hive was the first National League game to fall on Friday, followed within hours by Torquay United’s trip to Wrexham and AFC Fylde versus Maidenhead United.

 Elsewhere, the news ahead of Saturday was equally grim with fans advised to check before travelling with the BetVictor-Sponsored Isthmian League, Southern League and Northern Premier League all shedding fixtures on Friday night following a series of early pitch inspections.

-Wisbech Town’s clash with Frickley was already off as they continue to clear up after Storm Ciara blew away a stand last weekend. the significant storm damage the Cambridgeshire club’s facilities took earning them an unwanted appearance on Sky Sports News.
+Wisbech Town’s clash with Frickley Athletic was already off as the Fenmen continue to clear up after Storm Ciara blew away a stand last weekend, the significant storm damage the Cambridgeshire club’s facilities took earning them an unwanted appearance on Sky Sports News.

 NPL North West Division leaders Ramsbottom United definitely dodged a bullet last Saturday, the Harry Williams Riverside Stadium living up to its name after a deluge and resembling a lake, pictured, barely hours after an important 3-0 win over Tadcaster Albion.

-Make sure you get your copy of The Non-League Paper on Sunday for the latest news and action from across Non-League over the last seven days, including reports from all the action going ahead in the face of Storm Dennis!
+Make sure you get your copy of The Non-League Paper on Sunday for the latest news and action from across Non-League over the last seven days, whatever goes ahead on Saturday in the face of Storm Dennis!

 As well as exclusive match reports and pictures from all of Saturday’s fixtures in the Vanarama National League, the BetVictor-Sponsored Isthmian League, Southern League and Northern Premier League, The Non-League Paper’s live coverage extends all the way to Steps 5 and 6.